DULSE

 How is farming Monterey Bay Seaweeds sustainable?

-Monterey Bay Seaweeds are cultivated in land-based tanks and are grown with very few resources, meaning there are no inputs as far as feeds or chemicals.
-By cultivating seaweeds in these tanks there is no impact on the environment as a result of wild harvest.
+Our Monterey Bay Seaweeds are cultivated in land-based tanks, grown with very few resources, and without any feeds or chemicals.
+This sustainable farming method ensures that there is no impact on the environment as a result of wild harvest.
+By choosing our seaweeds, you're not just adding a unique ingredient to your dishes, you're also making a responsible and sustainable choice for your kitchen.

-When the seaweed is harvested, it is scooped out of the tank, weighed, then packaged in sterile seawater before being sent off directly to chefs.
-In fact, if we were to put the seaweed back into the tank, it would do fine and continue growing just as it had before.
+When the seaweed is harvested, it is scooped out of the tank, weighed, and packaged in sterile seawater before being sent off directly to chefs.
+If we put the seaweed back into the tank, it would do fine and continue growing just as it had before.
 Another reason this is important is due to the use of sanitizers in commercial kitchens.
-If kitchen utensils, like tongs, spoons or ladles are not rinsed before removing Monterey Bay Seaweeds from their packets, they will introduce chemical sanitizers to the seawater which will kill the seaweeds.
-It is important to rinse all utensils before introducing them to the seaweed water.
-Remember, this seaweed is alive so it is vital to watch out for cross contamination.
+Suppose kitchen utensils, like tongs, spoons, or ladles, are not rinsed before removing Monterey Bay Seaweeds from their packets.
+In that case, they will introduce chemical sanitizers to the seawater, killing the seaweeds.
+It is important to rinse all utensils before presenting them to the seaweed water.
+Remember, this seaweed is alive, so it is vital to watch for cross-contamination.

 What is the difference between fresh Monterey Bay Seaweeds and dried seaweeds?

 Our seaweed is alive.
-This means if we were to put it back into the tanks of nutrient rich sea water it would continue to grow.
-Dried seaweed is dried....simply put, dead.
+This means that if we put it back into the tanks of nutrient-rich seawater, it would continue to grow.
+Dried seaweed is dried—simply put, dead.

-Once seaweed is dried, it will only ever rehydrate to about 80%, meaning it will have a heavier texture or mouthfeel.
-Our fresh, live seaweed still has a fully intact cell structure along with all the nutrients from the original sea water.
-This means it has an unparalleled crunch, full flavor and amazing texture.
-Besides, once fresh seaweed is dried, no-one really knows what nutrients are lost.
-What we can be sure of is that our fresh, raw live seaweeds are ready to be served just as they would fresh out of the ocean.
+Once seaweed is dried, it will only rehydrate to about 80%, meaning it will have a heavier texture or mouthfeel.
+Our fresh, live seaweed still has a fully intact cell structure and all the nutrients from the original seawater.
+It has an unparalleled crunch, full flavor, and fantastic texture.
+Besides, no one knows what nutrients are lost once fresh seaweed is dried.
+We can be sure that our fresh, raw, live seaweeds are ready to be served as fresh out of the ocean.

 What is the shelf-life of Monterey Bay Seaweeds once delivered?